social-media-ethics-automation/book/book_contents/_build/html/_sources/ch12_virality/05_ethics_of_copying.md

   - A watermark from @AllMemes appears on Jesus' shoulder.
   - The text about stealing memes added at the top

-Communities based on this type of remixing have existed outside the Internet before showing up in social media platforms, such as [sampling in hip hop music](https://en.wikipedia.org/wiki/Sampling_(music)#Hip_hop) in the 1980s.
+Communities based on this type of remixing have existed outside the Internet before showing up in internet-based social media platforms, such as [sampling in hip hop music](https://en.wikipedia.org/wiki/Sampling_(music)#Hip_hop) in the 1980s.

 In an anthropological introduction to YouTube (from 2008), [Michael Wesch observes this phenomenon]( https://www.youtube.com/watch?v=TPAO-lZ4_hU):
 > And this is something really quite profound that's happening.
 Where we can remix this culture that's being thrown at us, where we can take it, re-appropriate it and throw it back. [...]
 Most of what we do is actually illegal, any remixing is basically illegal.
 And I could talk more about the- the parameters of that, we have fair use laws that should protect it but the simple fact of ripping a DVD is actually illegal which makes virtually everything we do illegal.